 What single biological function has been essential to every living organism’s growth, health and advancement – and is more important than any other?

-It’s called cell signaling; the ability of one cell in the body to ‘talk’ to another.
+It’s called cell signalling; the ability for one cell in the body to ‘talk’ to another.

 Now here’s another question for you.
 What biological process does one in every three pharmaceutical drugs attempt to assist?